Pacific County profile

 Payroll employment

-• The largest year over year increase was in government, which added 90 jobs.
+• The largest decrease over the year was in professional and business services, which lost 20 jobs.

 Nonfarm employment estimates, not seasonally adjusted, Pacific County